-- 1. Review the existing spill plan at least annually and update the spill plan as needed. - 2.
-Send significant changes to the plan to Ecology. - 3.
+1. Review the existing spill control plan for the permitted facility at least annually and update the plan as needed.

+- 2. Send changes to the plan to Ecology. - 3.
 Follow the plan and any supplements throughout the term of the permit.

-S8.B.
+S.B.
 Spill control plan components